Show HN: Quadratic – native JavaScript support in a spreadsheet

 I'm trying to wrap my head around who the ideal user/customer is here w/ a hair on fire problem, and what problems are being addressed that are overlooked by the 2 most popular spreadsheet tools.

-• Manchego79 9 months ago
+• Manchego79 a year ago

 Performance and creating a first-class experience supporting coding languages natively...
 With legacy systems like Excel and Sheets, they are adding piecemeal upgrades with not necessarily the best experience or performance.
 As we're in the early stages, we're focused on developers, engineers, and data folks who feel frustrated with the technical limitations of legacy offerings.

-• mcdonje 10 months ago
+• mcdonje a year ago

 I can't speak to Google Sheets, but the Excel support for Python is currently severely lacking and poorly thought out.